Andrea S Weintraub, MD

 Fellowship, Neonatal, Mount Sinai Hospital

-Stroustrup A, Weintraub A, Cadet C, Perez R, DeLorenzo E, Holzman I. Group B Streptococcus exposure and self-limited respiratory distress in late preterm and term neonates. .
-Neonatology 2013 August ; 104(3): 210-215.
+Stroustrup A, Weintraub AS, Cadet CT, Perez R, DeLorenzo E, Holzman IR.
+Group B Streptococcus exposure and self-limited respiratory distress in late preterm and term neonates.
+Neonatology 2013; 104(3).